Hands-on Science

 Exploring the Science of Light

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age

-This program is intended to educate the public on the science of optics and photonics through presentations, demonstrations, and conducting science on site.
-The poster presentation will be used to explain the wide applications of optics in our daily lives, from cameras, LCD displays, 3-D movies, to optical communications.
-The on-site demonstrations and hands-on activities will present and explain interesting optical phenomena including light transmission and reflection, light polarizations, and lasers.
+Explore the science of optics and photonics through presentations, demonstrations, and conducting science on site.
+We'll discover the applications of optics in our daily life, from cameras, LCD displays, and 3-D movies to optical communications.
+Our interactive demonstrations and hands-on activities will explain interesting optical phenomena, including light transmission and reflection, polarization, and lasers.

 -

-Appropriate for: Elementary school age, Middle school age, High school age, Over 21 years only
+Appropriate for: Kindergarten and Pre-K, Elementary school age, Middle school age, High school age, 18 years and above

 -